esteinebrey/ScheduleBuilder/README.md

 <img src="pageDisplay/buildSchedulePage_dropClasses.PNG" />

+This is the default tab when Build Schedule is selected in the navigation bar.

-A student can choose a semester and view their current classes.
+A student can choose a semester and view their corresponding classes.
 They can delete a class from their schedule by clicking the trash can icon.
 A success message is displayed when a student successfully deletes a class.

 #### Add Classes Tab

 <img src="pageDisplay/buildSchedulePage_addClasses.PNG" />

 A student can choose a semester and view courses they are not currently registered for.
 They can add one of these classes to their schedule by clicking the plus icon.
 A success message is displayed when a student successfully adds a class.

+A student cannot add a course to their schedule if all of its seats are filled.
+These classes that are already at capacity will be red.
+Classes nearing capacity will be yellow, and classes with many seats left will be green.

 ### View Courses Page